rasinmuhammed/anime-recommender-system/README.md

 </details>

-## 📄 License
+## 📄 Note

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not yet deployed as I was facing some issues in deploying it to GCR due to the large file sizes.
+However, the build is production ready, and I am working to deploy it soon.

 ## 🙏 Acknowledgements